 - Adding bicycle lanes from Portland city line to Libby Bridge (with consistent striping to Winslow Farm).

 West Falmouth Neighborhood Sketch Plan: The Town was recently approached by David Chase who has proposed a 40-acre development off Mountain Road and Route 100.
-Before this project can move forward it requires Council zoning approval.
+Before this project can move forward it requires Council zoning amendment or contract zoning approval.
 The development proposal was discussed by the Community Development Committee (CDC) on October 25, 2016.
 Opportunities for interconnectivity with other parcels in the neighborhood, coordinated access to Route 100, and other design opportunities were identified.
 The CDC felt that the proposed project presented a timely opportunity for the Town to explore how development in this area can best meet the vision set for Route 100.

 |Theo Holtwijk||Director of Long-Range Planning||207-699-5340|